rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	<tr>
 		<td><code>-join</code></td>
 		<td>Comma-delimited list of nodes, in host:port form, through which a cluster can be joined.
-		    <br><br>The node will try each join addresss, one after the other, until one succeeds or the join-attempt limit is reached.
+		    <br><br>The node will try each join address, one after the other, until one succeeds or the join-attempt limit is reached.
 </td>
 	</tr>
 	<tr>